NotRequiem/InjGen/README.md

 **Tested detections:**

+*Detections are only 100% guaranteed on Lunar Client, although InjGen can still detect injections in other game clients like Feather*

-> Vape Lite Client (might be undetected in Feather Client when using Forge)
+> Vape Lite Client

 > Vape V4 Client